 I experienced a lot of guilt throughout Matthew’s illness, and it got worse toward the end of his life.
 My gut told me that Matthew was near death, but we were living in an information vacuum.
 I was exhausted from the burden of caring for him, and I feared that my decisions were being influenced by my fatigue.
 I felt alone and at fault; in fact, he was dying and nothing I could do would prevent it.

-the Health Care Team
+Demand Guidance From the Health Care Team

 It is the health care providers’ job to provide guidance, even when there are no other treatments to give.
 If you feel left in the dark, call a family meeting with them.
 Better yet, ask for periodic meetings to discuss goals to prevent the anxiety and confusion that a lack of information creates.

 People often avoid talking about “the elephant in the room”—death—because they fear it will take away hope.
 Talking about death did not take away my hope.
 Not talking about it did.
 Of course, it was difficult and sad.
 But once we talked about Matthew’s dying, it felt as if a huge burden had been lifted, and we could focus on making him as comfortable as possible and spending precious time together.